lunduniversity/introprog/README.md

 #### Guidelines

+* Write concise and informative [commit messages](http://chris.beams.io/posts/git-commit/) that explains why the commit was made.
-* Be careful when you write commit messages: make them informative and start each commit message with one of the following words:
+* Start each commit message with a direct verb, preferably one of the following:
   * `add` when you have created new stuff that was not there before
   * `update` when you have changed existing stuff
   * `fix` when you have corrected a bug or fixed a typo etc.